makersacademy/chitter-challenge/README.md

 ## How to use

 1. Use Ruby 2.5.0.
-In addition, this program requires you to have PostgreSQL on your machine.
+In addition, this program requires PostgreSQL.
 To download this with Homebrew, run ```brew install postgresql``` and follow the instructions.
 2. Clone this repo
 3. Install bundle gem with ```gem install bundler``` in the console (skip this if already installed)
 4. Run ```bundle install``` to install the required gems
 5. Run ```rake setup``` to setup the required databases
 5. Run ```rackup```
 6. In a web browser, visit the localhost port displayed in the console.
-Follow the instructions in the web browser

 * When finished, run ```rake teardown``` to delete your own local databases used for this program